Last amended 13 May 2020

 We have provided an overview below of the purposes for which we process personal data, the types of personal data we process and the legal basis for the processing.

 Where necessary under the provisions of the Anti-Money Laundering Act, we carry out a client due diligence.
-A client due diligence usually involves receiving the client’s address and a copy of their passport and, depending on the circumstances, information is gathered about beneficial owners.
-The anti-money laundering check has a legal basis in Article 6c GDPR (legal obligation).
+A client due diligence usually involves receiving the client’s address and a copy of their passport with the personal information it contains, and depending on the circumstances, information is gathered about beneficial owners of companies that are relevant to assist or who are involved in transactions.
+Processing of personal data in connection with the anti-money laundering check has a legal basis in Article 6c GDPR (legal obligation).

 If we take on the assignment, the client’s contact details, such as name, telephone number, e-mail address, address and identity papers are registered, as well as the corresponding information for the contact persons for our enterprise clients.
 Registration of contact details for private clients is necessary in order to enter into a contract with the person concerned, cf. Article 6b GDPR (contract).
 The legal basis for the registration of contact details for enterprise clients is a balancing of interests, cf. Article 6f GDPR (balancing of interests: our interest in communicating with the client).